DominikZydek/DominikZydek/README.md

 Technologies used: HTML, CSS, JavaScript, React, SQL (PostgreSQL), Node.js (Express), AWS

 [Uplift](https://github.com/DominikZydek/uplift) is a web application that allows users to send each other uplifting messages.
 The main goal of this project was to reinforce my knowledge of React and various hooks and apply it in practice.
 I also managed to deploy the entire application on a [server](http://ec2-16-171-29-224.eu-north-1.compute.amazonaws.com) using AWS EC2 with nginx.

+### Spotify Playlist Assistant
+Technologies used: HTML, CSS (Tailwind), JavaScript, React, Node.js (Express), Spotify API.

+[Spotify Playlist Assistant](https://github.com/DominikZydek/Spotify-Playlist-Assistant) is a web application used to perform various operations on Spotify playlists (removing duplicate songs, sorting, assembling several playlists into one, downloading).
+The application is under development.
+In this project I am using parts of React that are new to me, such as useContext.

+Translated with DeepL.com (free version)

 ### Flip' em
 Technologies used: HTML, CSS (Tailwind), JavaScript, React, SQL (PostgreSQL), Node.js (Express)